blab/cartography/docs/index.md

 The data’s correlation to the LOESS line can be expressed through the scatterplot's Pearson Coefficient of .269.
 This increasing divergence between genetic and euclidean distance is characteristic of an embedding that exposes local patterns in the data over global structure.
 Euclidean distance is a fairly strong measure for distinguishing strains as between or within clades.
-The KDE density plot for t-SNE's within vs between clade statuses had a strong correlation to each other, with a median ratio of 1:9, reveals this understanding (Figure 3C).
+The KDE density plot for t-SNE's within vs between clade statuses had a strong correlation to each other, with a within clade median of -1.694 and the between clade median was 0.186, reveals this understanding (Figure 3C).
 While the value is smaller than PCA and MDS, the KDE plots for those embeddings were skewed by the "outlier" clades, which PCA placed very far away from the other clades.
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.636 and an accuracy of 0.791, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information. t-SNE, in it's ability to reveal broader patterns about the data, places points from the same clade farther from each other in some instances, and this also skews the results from the SVM.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.784 and an accuracy of 0.958, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information. t-SNE, in it's ability to reveal broader patterns about the data, places points from the same clade farther from each other in some instances, and this also skews the results from the SVM.